spack/spack/lib/spack/docs/getting_started.rst

 ``spack compilers``
 ^^^^^^^^^^^^^^^^^^^

-You can see which compilers spack has found by running ``spack compilers`` or ``spack compiler list``:
+You can see which compilers Spack has found by running ``spack compilers`` or ``spack compiler list``:

 .. code-block:: console